rob10campbell/PRoPS-colloids_setup/02-Simulating-waterDPD.md

 # Simulating waterDPD

-This is a guide for running a simple particle simulation with [HOOMD-blue] for research in the [PRoPS Group].
+This is a guide for running a simple particle simulation with [HOOMD-blue] for getting started with colloids research in the [PRoPS Group].

 This guide is optimized for MacOS.
 See the [HOOMD-blue Installation Guide](/01-HOOMDblue-Install-Guide.md) for prerequisites.